humdrum-tools/humdrum-documentation/guide/ch01/index.md

 `extract -i '*Itenor' filename`

-Instruments can be labelled by \"instrument class\" and so can be extracted accordingly.
+Instruments can be labelled by "instrument class" and so can be extracted accordingly.
 The following command extracts all of the woodwind parts: